-In April 2019, HFL Group Limited issued 80,000,000 shares of 10p, in consideration of a head lease for 70 council level rent properties at Lollard Street, the market value of which was £8,000,000 and previously recorded as a long-term investment in the Council's financial statements.
-In the 2022/23 single entity financial statements the value of this investment has been reversed down to zero through the capital adjustment account with no impact on general fund balances.
-Loans to the value of £22.7m have also been reversed out from the balance sheet via the capital adjustment account reflecting the capital nature of the loans, which will be financed through an annual Minimum Revenue Provision over a 40-year period.
+In April 2019, HFL Group Limited issued 80,000,000 shares of 10p, in consideration of a head lease for 70 council level rent properties at Lollard Street, the market value of which is £8,000,000 and is reflected as a Long Term investment in the Council's financial statements.
+The company granted a sublease of these properties to HFL Homes.